Village Aling The Way To Jiri To Everest Trekking

 AccommodationHotel

 We are heading back to Lukla today.
-It is the last day of our trip to Everest at this time.
+It is the last day of our trip to Everest.
 Who knows about the future?

-Yes, we are walking back to Lukla from Namche Bazaar; usually, it takes 6 hours to get into Lukla through Manju, Phakding.
+Yes, we are walking back to Lukla from Namche Bazaar; usually, it takes 6 hours to get to Lukla via Manju and Phakding.

-Have lunch at the Phakding and continue towards Lukla for overnight.
-You may celebrate the last night of the trip with your trekking crew at the Lukla.
+Have lunch in Phakding and continue towards Lukla for an overnight.
+You may celebrate the last night of the trip with your trekking crew at Lukla.

 Overnight at the hotel in Lukla.